Mishieck/parawait/README.md

 ### Synchronous Functions

-The functions you want to run at once do not have to be synchronous.
+The functions you want to run at once do not have to be asynchronous.
 AwaitAll wraps all functions in promises on your behalf.

-### A Variety of Methods

-AwaitAll provides various options to suit different needs.
-You can use different options based on how many inputs you provide, how many outputs you expect and how many unique functions you want to invoke.

 ### Error Handling